MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 After overseeing many deployments and listening to our customers, partners, consultants, and support engineers – one of the biggest tips we can pass on from experience: **Design and deploy simple policies**.

 Because Azure Information Protection supports sharing securely with anyone, you can afford to be ambitious with your data protection reach.
 But be conservative when you configure rights usage restrictions.
 For many organizations, the biggest business impact comes from preventing data leakage by restricting access to people in your organization.
-Of course, you can get much more granular than that if you need to – prevent people from printing, editing etc. But keep the more granular restrictions as the exception for documents that really need high-level security, and don’t implement these more restrictive usage rights on day one, but plan for a more phased approach.
+Of course, you can get much more granular than that if you need to – prevent people from printing, editing etc. But keep the more granular restrictions as the exception for documents that really need high-level security, and don't implement these more restrictive usage rights on day one, but plan for a more phased approach.

 ## How do we regain access to files that were protected by an employee who has now left the organization?
 Use the [super user feature](configure-super-users.md), which grants the Full Control usage rights to authorized users for all documents and emails that are protected by your tenant.
 Super users can always read this protected content, and if necessary, remove the protection or reprotect it for different users.
 This same feature lets authorized services index and inspect files, as needed.